Non-Discrimination Policy Statement

 All Bates College faculty, staff, students, contractors, consultants, and volunteers are responsible for understanding and complying with the Non-Discrimination Policy.

-The Director of Title IX and Civil Rights Compliance/Title IX Coordinator, Gwen Lexow, oversees the college’s efforts to comply with any and all federal and state laws that prohibit discrimination on the basis of one or more of the protected characteristics listed above.
+The Associate Vice President for Title IX and Civil Rights Compliance/Title IX Coordinator, Gwen Lexow, oversees the college’s efforts to comply with any and all federal and state laws that prohibit discrimination on the basis of one or more of the protected characteristics listed above.
 This includes coordinating its efforts to comply with and carry out its responsibilities under Title IX of the Education Amendments of 1972 as amended (“Title IX”).
 Title IX prohibits discrimination in educational programs on the basis of sex or gender.
 Prohibited sex discrimination includes sexual harassment (including sexual assault, dating violence, domestic violence and stalking) as defined by the college’s policies.

 Retaliation against an individual who has raised claims of illegal discrimination or has cooperated with an investigation of such claims is prohibited.
 An individual who retaliates against someone who has reported a claim of illegal discrimination in good faith is subject to discipline up to and including termination of employment and/or dismissal from the college.